codership/documentation/galeracluster/source/jails.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 .. _`jails-pf`:

 FreeBSD provides packet filtering support at the kernel level.
 Using PF you can set up, maintain and inspect the packet filtering rule sets.
 For jails, you can route traffic from external ports on the host system to internal ports within the jail's file system.
-This allows the node running within the jail to function as though it were running on the host system.
+This allows the node running within the jail to have network access as though it were running on the host system.

+To enable PF and create rules for the node, complete the following steps:

 #.
 Using your preferred text editor, make the following additions to ``/etc/rc.conf``: